Best Money Moves to Make Before Dec 31, 2025

 Technology firms across Massachusetts are facing tighter Errors & Omissions (E&O) requirements in 2025.
 Whether you run a SaaS startup or a mature IT consultancy, most enterprise clients and insurers now expect at least $1 million per claim and proof of mature cybersecurity practices.
 This guide defines the minimum coverage, baseline security controls, and renewal expectations that Massachusetts technology companies should meet to stay compliant and contract-ready.

-What E&O Coverage Actually Protects
+What Technology E&O Coverage Actually Protects

-• Incorrect data handling or service downtime
+• Incorrect data handling, configuration errors, or extended service downtime

 Baseline E&O Limits for Massachusetts Tech Firms (2025)